 Child abuse and neglect statistics

 In Australia, state and territory governments have the statutory responsibility for protecting children from child abuse and neglect.
-This fragmented system can result in some children “falling through the cracks”.
-This recognition has seen the development of a National Framework for Protecting Australia’s Children 2009-2020 (Council of Australian Governments, 2009).1 The Framework provides a shared approach with national leadership and clearly stated “child protection is everybody’s business”.
-This is a move from the tertiary response-driven system that has existed in the past to a public health model with a focus on universal support for all families and more intensive, or targeted responses for families that need additional support.
-Involvement with the child protection system would be a tertiary response and only used as a last resort for the most vulnerable children and families.
+Having separate jurisdictions can result in some children “falling through the cracks”.
+This recognition has seen the development of a National Framework for Protecting Australia’s Children 2009-2020 (Council of Australian Governments, 2009).
+The Framework provides a shared approach with national leadership as reflected in its title “child protection is everybody’s business”.
+This is a move from the crisis-driven system that has existed in the past to a public health model focused on universal support for all families with more intensive, or targeted responses for families that need additional support.
+Under this framework, crisis-driven or “tertiary” responses should only be used as a last resort for the most vulnerable children and families.

-The most recent national figures from the AIHW indicate that in Australia, during 2011-12, there were 252,962 notifications of suspected child abuse and neglect made to state and territory authorities (a rate of 34.0 notifications per 1,000 Australian children), which is an increase of 6.6% from the 237,273 reports made in 2010-2011.
+The most recent national figures from the AIHW indicate that during 2012-13, there were 184,216 Australian children suspected of being harmed or at risk of harm from abuse and/or neglect.
+This resulted in 272,980 notifications being issued by state and territory authorities (a rate of 35.5 notifications per 1,000 Australian children).
+The total number of notifications represents an increase of 7.9% from the 252,962 reports made in the previous year.

 |Year||Total notifications||Total finalised investigations||Total substantiations||Children on orders||Children in OOHC|

-The maltreatment types most commonly substantiated across Australia were emotional abuse and child neglect (see Figure 2).
-Emotionally abusive behaviours included verbally abusing, terrorising, scape-goating, isolating, rejecting and ignoring.
+Twenty percent of substantiations of harm/risk of harm related to physical abuse and 13% were related to sexual abuse.
+However, the harm types most commonly substantiated across Australia were emotional abuse and child neglect (see Figure 2).
+Emotionally abusive behaviours included verbally abusing, terrorising, scapegoating, isolating, rejecting and ignoring.
 Children who witness domestic violence are also typically categorised as having experienced emotional abuse.
 The high proportion of substantiations of emotional abuse is a relatively new phenomenon (AIHW, 2011).
 The inclusion of children who have witnessed domestic violence is likely to be one of the key reasons for the high rates of substantiated emotional abuse (Holzer & Bromfield, 2008).
+Recognition that children who witness domestic violence suffer harm is captured in the National Plan to Reduce Violence against Women and their Children 2010-2022, which outlines a goal of significantly reducing violence against women and children over a 12-year period (Council of Australian Governments, 2010).

 Neglect refers to the failure (usually by the parent) to provide for a child’s basic needs, including failure to provide adequate food, shelter, clothing, supervision, hygiene or medical attention.
 Neglectful behaviours could be physical, emotional, educational or environmental (Child Family Community Australia, 2012).

-The rates of substantiated harm or risk of harm decreased as age increased.
-Children aged less than 1 year were the most likely to be the subject of a substantiation of abuse or neglect (13.2 per 1,000 children), followed by children aged 1–4 years (8.4 per 1,000 children).
-Children aged 15–17 years were the least likely to be the subject of a substantiation (3.2 per 1,000 children).
+Across Australia in 2012-13, the rates of substantiated harm or risk of harm decreased as age increased.
+Children aged less than 1 year were most likely to be the subjects of a substantiation (14.4 per 1,000 children), followed by children aged 1-4 years (8.7 per 1,000 children).
+Overall, the Northern Territory rates were higher than other jurisdictions for all age categories, while Western Australia had the lowest rates for all age categories.
+Children aged 15-17 years were the least likely to be the subjects of a substantiation (3.5 per 1,000 children).

 Nationally, Aboriginal and Torres Strait Islander children were more likely to be the subject of substantiated reports than were other children.
-Across Australia, Indigenous children were 8 times more likely to be the subject of substantiation than non-Aboriginal children in 2011-12 (with rates of 41.9 per 1000 children compared with 5.4 per 1000).
-For further details of Aboriginal and Torres Strait Islander children in the child protection system see the Child Protection and Aboriginal and Torres Strait Islander Children.
+Across Australia, Indigenous children were eight times more likely to be the subjects of substantiation than non-Aboriginal children in 2012-13 (with rates of 45.3 per 1000 children compared with 5.7 per 1000).
+For further statistical details of Aboriginal and Torres Strait Islander children in the child protection system see the Child Protection Statistics for Aboriginal and Torres Strait Islander Children.

-Some children who are found to have been harmed or at risk of harm from abuse and neglect are removed from their homes by child protection authorities and placed in out-of-home care.
+Some children who are found to have been harmed or at risk of harm from abuse and neglect are removed from the care of their parents by child protection authorities and placed in out-of-home care (OOHC).

-- Residential care: placement is in a residential building whose purpose is to provide placements for children and where there are paid staff.
+- Residential care: placement is in a residential building where the purpose is to provide placements for children and where there is paid staff.

-- Family group homes: provide care to children in a departmentally or community sector agency provided home.
-These homes have live-in, non-salaried carers who are reimbursed and/or subsidised for the provision of care.
+- Family group homes: homes for children provided by a department or community-sector agency that have live-in, non-salaried carers who are reimbursed and/or subsidised for the provision of care.

-- Home based care: placement is in the home of a carer who is reimbursed for expenses for the care of the child.
-There are 3 categories of home based care: relative or kinship care, foster care and other home based out-of home care.
+- Home-based care: placement is in the home of a carer who is reimbursed for expenses for the care of the child.
+There are three categories of home-based care: relative or kinship care, foster care and other home-based OOHC.

 - Independent living: including private board and lead tenant households.

 - Other: placements that do not fit into the above categories and unknown placement types.
-This may include boarding schools, hospital, hotels/motels and the defence force.
+This may include boarding schools, hospitals, hotels/motels and the defence forces.

 - Placements solely funded by disability services, medical or psychiatric services, juvenile justice facilities, overnight child care services or supported accommodation assistance placements, and children in placements with parents where the jurisdiction makes a financial payment are excluded.

-For a more detailed discussion on children in out-of-home care, see Children in Care.
+For a more detailed discussion on children in OOHC, see Children in Care.

 Anyone who suspects that a child is being abused and/or neglected or is at risk of being abused and/or neglected may make a report to child protection authorities.

-Each state and territory has its own legislation stipulating those people who are mandated by law to report suspected cases of child abuse or neglect.
-The requirements vary between each state/territory.
+Each state and territory has its own legislation stipulating who is mandated by law to report suspected cases of harm or risk of (serious) harm from child abuse or neglect.
 Mandatory reporting requirements are outlined in Mandatory Reporting of Child Abuse and Neglect.

-Nationally, in 2011-12 notifications were most commonly made by members of the police force, followed by school personnel and social workers.
-The least common sources of notifications were the subject child and childcare personnel.
+Nationally, in 2012-13, members of the police force, followed by school personnel and social workers, most commonly made notifications.
+The least common sources of notifications were from child care personnel and children/young people reporting risks to their own wellbeing/safety.

-Child protection statistics are the best available indicator of the extent of the problem of child abuse and neglect in Australia, but they do not tell us how many children in the community have been abused or neglected.
+Child protection statistics are the best available indicator of the extent of the problem of child abuse and neglect in Australia.
+However, they do not reveal with accuracy how many children in the community have been abused or neglected.

 Traditionally, child protection data have been perceived as a conservative estimate of the occurrence of child maltreatment (Bromfield & Higgins, 2004).
-Child abuse and neglect often goes undetected due to the private nature of the crime, the difficulties children experience in making disclosures and being believed, and lack of evidence to substantiate the crime (Irenyi, 2007).
+Child abuse and neglect often go undetected due to the private nature of the crime, the difficulties children experience in making disclosures and being believed, and lack of evidence to substantiate the crime (Hunter, 2011).
 Child protection data only include those cases of abuse and neglect that were detected and reported and are therefore likely to be an underestimation of the number of children abused or neglected.

 - cases in which the state became involved to protect children who were at risk of being abused or neglected, but had not yet experienced any maltreatment (e.g., mother's new partner is a known child sex offender) (Bromfield & Higgins, 2004).

 The total number of notifications and substantiations reported by child protection services in any given year will also include some children who are reported to child protection services more than once in a 12-month period.
-Each new notification or substantiation does not necessarily represent a different child as there is the possibility of a small level of double-counting (AIHW, 2012).
+Each new notification or substantiation does not necessarily represent a different child, so there is the possibility of a small level of double counting (AIHW, 2012).
+However, with the introduction of the CP NMDS, the total number of children involved in notifications and substantiations is now provided.

 Finally, it is worth noting that child protection data reflect only those families reported to child protection services.
 Economically disadvantaged families are more likely to come in contact with, and therefore under the scrutiny of, public authorities.
 This means that it is more likely that abuse and neglect will be identified in economically disadvantaged families if it is present (Beckett, 2003).